- Bats Right, Throws Right

 - Died November 29, 1962 in Los Angeles, CA USA

-Kress was a member of the 1940 Detroit Tigers coaching staff.
+Kress was a member of the Detroit Tigers coaching staff in 1940.
 He managed the 1941 St. Paul Saints and was a coach for the Toronto Maple Leafs in 1943-1944 and the Baltimore Orioles (IL) in 1945.
 He was then a coach for the New York Giants from 1946 to 1949.
 Returning to the minors, Kress managed the 1950 Superior Blues and Sacramento Solons, 1951 El Centro Imperials and Juarez Indios and 1952 Daytona Beach Islanders.
 He was then a coach for the Cleveland Indians (1953-1960), Los Angeles Angels (1961) and New York Mets (1962).